Crumbly, melt-in-your mouth heart shaped thumbprint cookies filled with a fresh and fruity cherry jam. These are the perfect summertime cookie!

 What are thumbprint cookies?

 Thumbprint cookies are a classic cookie made from a simple sugar cookie dough and jam.
-The perfect cookie to accompany a cup of tea or coffee!
+The perfect shortbread cookies to accompany a cup of tea or coffee!
 The cookie base is made from butter, sugar, egg and flour, while the jam can range from strawberry to marmalade.

 You can see my thumbprint cookie recipe as an upgraded thumbprint cookie!
-Instead of a classic sugar cookie base, the cookie base is a little closer to shortbread.
+Instead of a classic sugar cookie base, the cookie base is a shortbread cookie.
 This gives the cookie a crumblier, melt-in-your mouth texture in comparison to sugar cookies which tend to be dry and bland.

 Tips for creating the perfect thumbprint

 These cookies are incredibly simple to make and are perfect when you are looking for a fun baking project or just need a simply pick-me-up.
+Also the heart shape makes them especially cute for an event like Valentine’s day.
 That being said there are still a couple of tips that can help you create the best cookies you can!

 If your jam is too runny it can run out of the well that you created in the centre of each of the cookies, ruining the look of the cookie.
 If the jam is too wet it can also seep into the cookie and cause them to take on a softer, slightly mushy texture.